 But there were a lot of beautiful leftover items.
-At the same time I’ve been enjoying all the eye-candy autumn-inspired vignettes and tablescapes over the past weeks on Instagram (you can find our feed here).
+At the same time I’ve been enjoying all the eye-candy autumn-inspired vignettes and tablescapes over the past weeks on Instagram.
 Although I would just love to deck out our home to look like the amazing ones of Dandelion Patina or Craftberry Bush (you have to see her driftwood deer head!), 1) I don’t really have the extra funds to spend, and 2) I don’t have the space to store it all once the season’s over.

 So, just as I was about to put away a beautiful deep orange hat and scarf an image of a pumpkin flashed through my mind.
 I also had Sonja’s words in my head from the previous weekend that we “have to use that acorn squash in a photo!”.
 So off I went to pull some items together to create this colourful and rustic-ish vignette for our front hallway.
 The best part is that once the season is done the winter accessories can go back to keep our noggins and hands warm.